harshraj22/harshraj22/README.md

 ### What else ❔

 <!-- - 😄 Pronouns: (He/Him) -->
-- ⚡ Fun fact: I love to read and discuss about latest technologies.
+- ⚡ Fun fact: I love to read, follow and discuss about software enginnering practices like code redability, scalability and maintainability.
 - Also I am looking for some remote work opportunities (going to graduate in 2022 hopefully)

 ---